wbamberg/idl-reference/docs/nsPIWindowWatcher.md

 ## Methods ##

 ### addWindow(aWindow, aChrome) ###
- A window has been created.
+<pre> A window has been created.
 Add it to our list.
 @param aWindow the window to add
 @param aChrome the corresponding chrome window.
 The DOM window
 and chrome will be mapped together, and the corresponding